BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 than for cause, terminate an individual Reserved DB Instance type, or terminate the Reserved DB Instance program, we will refund you a pro rata portion of any up-front fee paid in connection with any previously designated Reserved DB Instances.
-We may terminate any or all of your Reserved DB Instances if you are in breach of your payment obligations under the Agreement.
 Upon expiration or termination of the term of a Reserved DB Instance, the Reserved DB Instance pricing will expire and standard on-demand usage prices will apply to the database instance.

 **10.3.
 Using Oracle Software.**